prashant-kikani/prashant-kikani.github.io/_posts/2021-9-4-capitalism.markdown

 Because of this asymmetric progress, a handful of people will go from earning $50k a year to having net worth of $10 billion or $100 billion and the rest will go from $50k to let say $500k or $1M during the same timeline.
 So, progress is asymmetric in capitalism.

-So, there's a [tradeoff between freedom and equality](https://prashantkikani.com/blog/freedom-vs-equality).
+So, there's always a [tradeoff between freedom and equality](https://prashantkikani.com/blog/freedom-vs-equality).
 Both of them can't be together.

 <br/>